On this page we will be discussing various issues. Come back soon for our latest updates.

 My passion is helping people, so I spent many years studying and updating my skills in order to achieve that goal.
-I started out as a qualified chef, then studied food science, studied medicine, got ill and through my own health journey went and studied Chinese Medicine, Naturopathy, Nutrition and many other health modalities.
+I started out as a qualified chef, then studied food science, went to study medicine, got ill and through my own health journey went and studied Chinese Medicine, Naturopathy, Nutrition and many other health modalities.
 I’ve worked in hospitals in China, travelled the world learning new skills, and also learnt off some of the best mentors and practitioners in this country.

 This led to the creation of “Shen Therapies”, that started out as a small family business, run from home for many years, and then expanded after receiving lots of media attention.
 I then did my Masters of Reproductive Medicine and Masters of Women’s Health Medicine through the faculty of medicine at UNSW.

 I also set up my own Herbal Medicine and Nutritional Supplement company – “ConceptShen” during this time too.
 Many of you may have used these Practitioner Prescribed Only products during your treatments at Shen Therapies.
 They are also sold directly to other healthcare practitioners for dispensing in their clinics.
 They do need to be prescribed to uses them, just like many medications need a script.